tbcontributor47-coder/fix-cli-sum/instruction.md

 5. Exit code:

    - `0` on success
-   - Non-zero on error (e.g., file not found)
+   - Non-zero (e.g., `1`) on error such as file not found

 6. Error handling:

-   - The program must handle missing files gracefully (no crash)
+   - The program must handle missing files **gracefully**: catch the FileNotFoundError, print an error message to stderr, and exit with a non-zero code (don't let it crash with an unhandled exception)
    - Non-integer lines should be ignored (skip them, don't crash)

 ## Constraints